PleaseDo666/gangamstyle/docs/learningLab/introToLit/progSigning.md

 ---

 ## Working with PKPs and Lit Actions
-In order to utilize PKPs and Lit Actions, you'll need to install the Lit JS SDK and get a PKP.
-The PKP public key will be used in the Lit Action.
+In the next few sections, we'll explain how to get a PKP and use that PKP's public key to sign as a result of a Lit Action call.

 ### Mint a PKP